Parship12/backend-core/authentication & authorization.md

 ### Pros of JWT

-*   Stateless
+*   Stateless: The server does not store session data.
+All required information is inside the token, which reduces server memory usage and simplifies backend design.
-*   Scales well
+*   Scales well: Any server can validate the token using the signing key.
+This works very well in distributed systems and multi-region deployments.
-*   Great for microservices
+*   Great for microservices: Multiple services can independently verify the same token without calling a central auth service, making inter-service communication faster and simpler.
-*   Easy to share across services
+*   Easy to share across services: The same token can be used across different APIs and services, as long as they trust the issuer and share the verification key.

 ### Cons of JWT
-*   Hard to revoke
+*   Hard to revoke: Once a JWT is issued, the server does not store it.
+Because of this, the server cannot invalidate a specific token on demand without adding extra state like a blacklist.
-*   Valid until expiry
+*   Valid until expiry: A JWT remains usable until its expiration time.
+Even if a user’s access should be removed, the token continues to work until it naturally expires.
-*   Logout is not instant
+*   Logout is not instant: Logging out only removes the token from the client.
+If the token is copied or stolen, it can still be used until expiry, unlike session-based auth where logout immediately disables access.

 Once issued, it lives until it expires.